The Political Spectrum

 It’s neither objective nor subjective, but what I call panjective.
 I’m not going to go into that here, save to say that this chart is based on a ‘measure’ which can never be admitted into the standard political spectrum, and that is conscience.
 True conscience — as opposed to mere guilt, or that curious species of conscience that only responds to victims of official enemies — can never be accepted within the Overton Window.

-Yes, this was an oversight on my part.
+Yes, this was an oversight.
 Of course Hitler and Stalin, like the National Front and a few ultra-ultra-ultra right wingers are in some respects in a minuscule sliver of opinion to the right of the Overton Window — It’s just not fashionable to explicitly target racial minorities these days; but their approach to everything in life that actually matters is identical.
 I’ve modified the graph now with an brief explanation.

 Monbiot is a corporate employee paid to enhance market-share.
-He’s a classic case of a wealthy, elite-educated system-selected intellectual, hardly ever criticising the play (just the players — which includes ‘corporations’ and ‘growth’), never critiquing the ‘left’ media (just takes pot-shots at Murdoch, et al) and periodically smearing those on the genuine left; Chomsky, Media lens, Pilger, Herman, etc (see here and here).
-He’s a 67K fraud.
+He’s a classic case of a wealthy, elite-educated system-selected intellectual, hardly ever criticising the play (just the players — which includes ‘corporations’ and ‘growth’), never critiquing the ‘left’ media (just takes pot-shots at Murdoch, et al) and periodically smearing those on the genuine left; Chomsky, Media lens, Pilger, Herman, etc. He’s a 67K fraud: see here.

 Anyway, as someone else said, it’s reductive, this left / right thing, silly even.
 I just wanted to inject a bit of WIDTH into the two terms, which are utterly meaningless in the faecal trickle-stream.
 If the words are going to exist, if there is going to be ‘a political spectrum’ — if people are going to use the words ‘left’ and ‘right’ — we might as well put reality in there somewhere.